vrienstudios/DiscordCommandLine/README.md

 DCL is going under a full rewrite at the moment, and from this rewrite a library will be produced for better maintainability and user customization.
 You should check out DCLR on the rewrite branch.
 It's optimized and efficient.

 # Commands:
-POST: Post a message to the current channel.
+Hlp - displays this page\r\nMsg (your message) - shoots a message to the current channel without parentheses

-BACK: Exit a channel.

-CLEAR: Clear the screen and message buffer.

-LOAD: Changes amount of messages loaded into the message buffer.

-EXIT: Exits the application.
+Bck - takes you back one step

+Lod - allows you to recieve messages from the current channel.

+Clr - Clears the current message buffer manually.